List of warez groups: 3DM

 3DM were one of the first peer to peer file sharing groups to offer cracks for games which utilized DRM produced by Denuvo.
 As newer versions of Denuvo DRM became more challenging to reverse engineer, 3DM gave up trying to crack games with Denuvo DRM.

 In 2016 the group claimed that piracy of games produced by large developers and publishers would be impossible in the coming years, due to the technological challenges of reverse engineering and ultimately cracking the virtualization and licensing schemes employed by new DRM solutions like Denuvo.
-One of the most notable groups on the web at the time, they publicly announced a year hiatus from developing cracks for games.
+One of the most notable groups on the web at the time, 3DM publicly announced a year hiatus from developing cracks for games.
 Since returning in 2017, 3DM have only released games which use Steam licensing, only releasing copies of better protected games which include cracks made by other groups.
 This practice has been criticized by the groups whose cracks were included in releases under the 3DM name.

-ANOMALY

-They are a subgroup within FAiRLiGHT.
-They release updates of games.

-Automation

-Automation was one of the largest cracking crew associations on the Atari ST. Several cracking groups were gathered under this label, most notably LSD, Was Not Was, The Lost Boys and Bad Brew Crew.
-They released their compact discs with each disk typically containing several games.
-Automation split up in the early 1990s after the release of Compact Disk 512.
-Several members founded a new cracking group called D-Bug.

-Centropy

-Centropy, founded in January 1999, was a warez group which specialized in releasing copies of films, many of which were still in theatres.
-Touting many "0-day" releases and releases prior to commercial availability, Centropy released and pre-released numerous films.

-Challenge Of Reverse Engineering (CORE)

-Challenge Of Reverse Engineering (also known as CORE) was founded in Feb 27th, 1997, however they started releasing in June 1997 (across to Cross Plus A keygen by tam/CORE).
-This ultimate "0-day" warez team released 3000 cracked software by Oct.
-3rd 1995, mostly keygen.
-In March 21, 1999, SAC (Superior Art Creations) and CRO (Chemical Reaction) created a new cracktro for CORE, another one was also created in June 9, 1999.
-Finally, the infamous cracktro called CORE10K by Chemical Reaction, and this is the time when CORE reached 10000 releases.
-However not just keygenning for Windows, team CORE has also made keygens for MacOS.
-In 2022, team CORE is still alive.